Mirantis/virtlet/docs/volumes.md

           "Name": "vol2"
         }
       ]
+    kubernetes.io/target-runtime: virtlet
+    scheduler.alpha.kubernetes.io/affinity: >
+      {
+        "nodeAffinity": {
+          "requiredDuringSchedulingIgnoredDuringExecution": {
+            "nodeSelectorTerms": [
+              {
+                "matchExpressions": [
+                  {
+                    "key": "extraRuntime",
+                    "operator": "In",
+                    "values": ["virtlet"]
+                  }
+                ]
+              }
+            ]
+          }
+        }
+      }
 spec:
   containers:
     - name: test-vm
       image: download.cirros-cloud.net/0.3.4/cirros-0.3.4-x86_64-disk.img
 ```

 According to this definition will be created VM-POD with VM with 2 equal volumes, attached, which can be found in "volumes" pool under `<domain-uuid>-vol1` and `<domain-uuid>-vol2`
 Boot image is exposed to the guest OS under **vda** device.
 Additional volume disks are exposed in the alphabet order starting from b, so vol1 will be vdb and vol2 - vdc

 On pod remove expected all volumes and snapshot related to VM should be removed.

 ## Persistent Storage

 ### Flexvolume libvirt driver

 FlexVolume libvirt driver for virtlet supports attaching to VM of Ceph RBD block devices from cluster with cephx auth enabled.